Day One: Arrival and Vale Resort

 Or, another round of golf!

-Dinner at Celtic Manor restaurants: For the final evening, your clients may choose from one of the eight amazing Celtic Manor restaurants.
+Your clients may choose from one of the eight amazing Celtic Manor restaurants for evening dinner.
 From the stunning views and locally sourced, elegant cuisine at Rafters to the laid-back, comfort food at the Grill, the Celtic Collection of restaurants has a variety of food sure to tempt anyone’s taste buds.